emersion/mako/README.md

 ## Running

+`mako` will run automatically when a notification is emitted.
+This happens via D-Bus activation, so you don't really need to explicitly start it up (this also allows delaying its startup time and speed up system startup).

+If you have several notification daemons installed though, you might want to explicitly start this one.
+Some ways of achieving this is:

-If you're using Sway you can start mako on launch by putting `exec mako` in your configuration file.
+- If you're using Sway you can start mako on launch by putting `exec mako` in your configuration file.

-If you are using elogind, you might need to manually start a dbus user session:
+- If you are using elogind, you might need to manually start a dbus user
-`dbus-daemon --session --address=unix:path=$XDG_RUNTIME_DIR/bus`
+  session: `dbus-daemon --session --address=unix:path=$XDG_RUNTIME_DIR/bus`

 ## Building